gaepdit/complaint-tracking/docs/Role capabilities.md

 All Users with CTS accounts who are logged into the application can:

-* Create new Complaints and either assign them to Users within the same Office or to the Master User of another Office.
+* Create new Complaints and either assign them to Users within the same Office or to the Assignor of another Office.
 * Edit Complaints assigned to them.
 * Add/edit Complaint Actions for Complaints assigned to them.
-* Transfer (reassign) their Complaints to other Users within the same Office or to the Master User of another Office.
+* Transfer (reassign) their Complaints to other Users within the same Office or to the Assignor of another Office.
 * Search for and view all info for all Complaints, excluding deleted Complaints and deleted Complaint Actions.
 * View a list of CTS Users.
 * View the lookup tables for Complaint Action Types and Areas of Concern.
 * View reports for self.
 * Edit account info for self, including changing assigned Office.

-## Master Users
+## Office Assignor

-One User in each Office is designated the "Master User" for that Office.
-The Master User can:
+One User in each Office is designated the "Assignor" for that Office.
+The Assignor can:

 * Assign unassigned Complaints to users within that Office.